PeterJanssen/Skinet/README.md

 ### Backend

-- SwaggerUI Documentation

 ### Front/Backend

 - Order filtering

 - Order caching

+- Order pagination

-- Order Pagination
+- Order email

 - Inventory system

-- Email Service
+- Email confirmation

-- Password forgetting
+- Password forget feature

-- Password resetting
+- Password reset feature

-- Product Review system
+- Product review system

 - Code refactoring

 - Testing

+## Roadmap_Done

+### Frontend

+- Migrated to ESLint and fixed Lint Errors

+### Backend

+- SwaggerUI Documentation

+- Moved ProductRepo calls to ProductService

+### Front/Backend

-## Current Bugs
+## Current_Bugs

 ### SwaggerUI

 - /api/orders bug in SwaggerUI locks the browser if endpoint is opened in SwaggerUI probably because the example value is too big

-## Fixed Bugs
+## Fixed_Bugs

 ### Shop

 - When going to the next page of products in the shop, the caching is gone of the detailed productpage of the previous paginated products

 ## Contributions